jacotheron87/SQLAssessment/README.md

 Other than that I would look at optimising calculations maybe performed on every row, potentially look at using a different type of join to reduce rows, or possibly running an `EXPLAIN` on the query

-I am very sure there is a much better way to answer `Question 1` but tried to stick to not using all the resources available